thecodemonkey/undressor/README.md

 ### architecture

-Undressor verwendet vor allem die Twitter Infrastruktur, bestehend aus der eigentlichen Twitter App und der entsprechenden Twitter API.
+Undressor primarily uses the Twitter infrastructure, consisting of the actual Twitter app and the corresponding Twitter API.

 <img src="docs/img/architecture.png">